liu906/MATTER/README.md

 ### Scripts for RQs and discussions in paper
 `run_one.r ` Get the prediction results of **ONE** on datasets, with different values of parameters (*cutoff* and *excluded_code_size_percentage*) of ONE.
 The results are saved in `./One-results`

-`./rscript/computeIndicatorFromDetailResult.r`  Get the prediction performance of  models in RQ3 and RQ4. `threshold=0.2` indicates comparing models under 20% PII. `threshold=20` indicates comparing models under 20% PCI.
+`./rscript/computeIndicatorFromDetailResult.r`  Get the prediction performance of  models in RQ1, RQ2, RQ3, RQ4. `threshold=0.2` indicates comparing models under 20% PII. `threshold=20` indicates comparing models under 20% PCI.

-`./rscript/KSETE_performance.R`  Run KSETE and add mean KSETE under one-to-one CPDP result to RQ4
+`./rscript/KSETE_performance.R`  Run KSETE and add mean KSETE under one-to-one CPDP result to evaluated state of the art models

+`./rscript/new_rq_threshold.r`  Draw heatmap for RQ1

+`./rscript/indicator_relationship_under_threshold.r` RQ2

+`./rscript/stability_of_EASC_NE_simulate.r` RQ3 Fig.10.
+Get the simulated prediction results of EASC_NE

 `./rscript/splitResultByDataset.R`   Split result of RQ3 and RQ4 by dataset